zephyrproject-rtos/trusted-firmware-m/docs/security/threat_models/generic_threat_model.rst

 This section identifies threats on ``DF3`` defined in `Data Flow Diagram`_.

-According to [FF-M]_, in TF-M IPC model, RoT services should rely on TF-M SPM to obtain NS input data and send response data back to NS memory.

 In Library model, RoT services directly read and write NS memory to simplify the implementation and decrease latency.

+In TF-M IPC model, RoT services can either directly access NS memory or rely on TF-M SPM to obtain NS input data and send response data back to NS memory.

 .. _TFM-GENERIC-SECURE-SERVICE-RW-T-1: